 Early Central Borneo Project (Facebook) – A collaborative research-community archaeology and heritage project on the prehistory of central Borneo (Kelabit highlands), building upon the work of the CRF project.
 A project to promote and carry out archaeological programmes under various fundings.

 Sarawak Tourism Board page on Culture and Heritage with pictures and written outlines on main heritage assets.

 Sabah and Borneo in general

-Borneo Research Council – an organisation launched in the late 1960’s in the USA.
+Borneo Research Council – launched in the late 1960’s in the USA.
 It gathers members/fellows from various countries engaged or interested in in research in Borneo.
 Its secretariat is based in the USA.

 Heritage Sabah (Facebook)